 We must therefore decide each situation bearing in mind the principle of proportionality.

 Normally, this principle of proportionality should be applied by checking a three-step test:

 - verification that the law is useful (ie, it achieves the desired goal)

-- verification that the law is balanced with the principle that it calls into question.
+- verification that the law is balanced with the principle that it questions.

-It even happens that the CJEU only asks for the fact that the norm of the union in question is not manifestly disproportionate (C-331/88, ECJ).
+It even happens that the CJEU only requests that the standard of the union in question is not manifestly disproportionate (C-331/88, ECJ).